Batista brothers' fintech PicPay files for IPO on Nasdaq

 ($1 = 5.5690 reais)

-(Reporting by Aluisio Alves, writing by Carolina Mandl; Editing by Sam Holmes)
+(Reporting by Aluisio Alves and Carolina Mandl, writing by Carolina Mandl; Editing by Sam Holmes and Diane Craft)

 ((carolina.mandl@thomsonreuters.com; +55 11 5644 7703; +55 11 97116-3806;))